Gossip: Chas 'n' Dave to headline rock festival

 • Repeated events may be cancelled or omitted on a per-date basis

 1 ‘forever’ is limited to 99999 recurrences per event, or 274 years’ worth of daily events.
-Either UNIX will run out of dates or PHP will run out of memory long before reaching this limit :-)
+Either UNIX will run out of dates or PHP will run out of memory long before you reach this limit :-)

 Multi-day (spanned) events